DETAILED ACTION

 Greyscale

-for amplifying the time front tilt introduced by the wedge-shaped electric field (the claim is written as a device, since the acceleration stage is capable of changing the tilt of the isochronous plane in either direction (see figure 5, case 1/case 2), G3/G4 is capable of further amplifying the tilt caused by G1/G2 misalignments (i.e. wedge shaped field).
-See [0093] which teaches Vacc is capable of being adjusted, therefor the supplementary stage is capable of amplifying tilt by adjusting Vacc (i.e. the manner of operating a device does not differentiate apparatus claim from the prior art, see MPEP 2114 (II))); and
+that amplifies the time front tilt introduced by the wedge-shaped electric field (the claim is written as a device, since the acceleration stage is capable of changing the tilt of the isochronous plane in either direction (see figure 5, case 1/case 2), G3/G4 is capable of further amplifying the tilt caused by G1/G2 misalignments (i.e. wedge shaped field).
+See [0093] which teaches Vacc is capable of being adjusted, therefore the supplementary stage is capable of amplifying tilt by adjusting Vacc (i.e. the manner of operating a device does not differentiate apparatus claim from the prior art, see MPEP 2114 (II))); and

 wherein the at least one of said electrodes of the ion pulsing region for pulsing ions out of the ion accelerator is substantially parallel to said electrodes of the ion acceleration region (G3 is essentially parallel to the principle planes of the instrument ([0093]).
 [0089] teaches parallel G1/G2 to the principle planes with a high degree of tolerance.
 Paragraph [0091] teaches relaxing those tolerances.
 Therefore, while G1/G2 are not exactly parallel to G3, they are substantially parallel, as one of ordinary skill in the art would understand substantially parallel to be within the tolerance range of alignment in a system).